-Full article at Architectural Record.
+Full article at Architectural Record or as a pdf download below.

 Text excerpted from a piece by Joann Gonchar, FAIA.